There are good quotations though!

 from work:

 Our work will have at least distracted us, it will have provided a perfect bubble in which to invest our hopes for perfection, it will have focused out immeasurable anxieties on a few relatively small-scale and achievable goals, it will have given us a sense of mastery, it will have made us respectably tired, it will have put food on the table.
-It will have kept us out of greater trouble.
+It will have kept us out of greater trouble.from travel:

 'the imagination could provide a more-than-adequate substitute for the vulgar reality of actual experience.'
 Actual experience where what we have come to see is always diluted in what we could see anywhere, where we are drawn away from the present by an anxious future and where our appreciation of aesthetic elements remain at the mercy of perplexing physical and psychological demands.